 PENALTIES FOR TRAFFIC OFFENCES

 The penalties for traffic offences reflect the strict nature of traffic law in Western Australia.
-The following is a list of possible penalties that you could expect from different types of traffic offences.
+The following is a list of possible penalties that you could expect from different types of traffic and dangerous driving offences.

 - Drink driving: Mandatory licence disqualification/Fine/Imprisonment

 - Careless driving: Maximum Penalty= $36,000 Fine and imprisonment of 3 years and licence disqualification of at least 3 months.

 - Dangerous driving: Fines, imprisonment and mandatory licence disqualifications.